Block Paving Driveway Cost

 The biggest problems with any driveways are caused by poorly prepared sub-bases, this is the area where cowboy builders cut corners and save money, just putting down a thin layer of hardcore covered with sand.

-This will result in the paving surfaces sinking in high use areas under the weight of your car, plus the blocks can move laterally opening up gaps which will allow unsightly weed and moss growth as airborne seeds settle into the sand.
+This will result in the paving surfaces sinking in high-use areas under the weight of your car, plus the blocks can move laterally opening up gaps which will allow unsightly weed and moss growth as airborne seeds settle into the sand.

 sinking block paving

-There are many thousands of people around the UK who thought they were getting a bargain driveway, which certainly looked good when the job was finished, and the cash was handed over - only to be left with an unsightly, uneven, overgrown mess just a few months later!
-You will pay more for a reputable professional builder, but it will be worth it as the job will last.
+There are many thousands of people around the UK who thought they were getting a bargain driveway, which certainly looked good when the job was finished, and the cash was handed over - only to be left with an unsightly, uneven, overgrown mess just a few months later.

 SuDS and Permeable Paving

-SuDS (which stands for sustainable drainage system) is an organic method of draining.
 It helps to avoid water pollution and flooding in built-up areas.
 They work by keeping back any water that runs off from an area and lets a natural process to break down pollutants.

 Advantages of SuDS

-• Decreases danger of flooding by slowing surface water
+• Decreases danger of flooding by slowing surface water.

-• Averts water pollution
+• Averts water pollution.

-• Lessens hazard of sewer flooding throughout heavy rain
+• Lessens hazard of sewer flooding throughout heavy rain.

-• Offers beneficial habitats for wildlife in built-up regions
+• Offers beneficial habitats for wildlife in built-up regions.

-• Regenerates the groundwater to help stop droughts
+• Regenerates the groundwater to help stop droughts.

 SuDS Methods

-• Permeable surfaces
+• Permeable surfaces.

-• Green roofs (roofs covered with vegetation)
+• Green roofs (roofs covered with vegetation).

-• Infiltration trenches
+• Infiltration trenches.

-• Detention basins
+• Detention basins.

-• Swales (shallow drainage ditches)
+• Swales (shallow drainage ditches).

-You can purchase SuDS compliant paving that directs water to a SuDS (sustainable drainage system).
 This means water will drain naturally back into the ground, rather than flooding on impermeable material and polluting the water with it.
-You can expect to pay £30-£60m2 for permeable, SuDS compliant paving.
+You can expect to pay £30 to £60 per m² for permeable, SuDS compliant paving.

 The Durability of Block Paving

-Block paving is very durable, and many retailers have guarantees of 9-21 years, but if maintained properly, can last up to 25 years.
-Most block paving is resilient to oils, frost and chemicals and won’t stain your driveway.
+Block paving is very durable, and many retailers have guarantees of 9 to 21 years, but if maintained properly, can last up to 25 years.

 block paving durability

-There are differences between clay, concrete and natural stone bricks that can affect durability.
 Clay and natural stone bricks won’t fade, but concrete brick will eventually fade in colour if they’re not treated.
 Oil can sometimes stain concrete paving too if it’s not cleaned immediately.

-Repairing Block Paving Costs
+Block Paving Driveway Repair Costs

-Over time, or if the paving hasn’t been laid correctly, it may become uneven.
-This problem can be easily repaired without any major labour needed.
-You’ll need to lift and relay the uneven area of bricks.
-You can DIY or hire a labourer for around £150-£200 per day.
-Depending on how big the area is that needs relaying, it’ll take around 1-2 days to complete.
+You can DIY or hire a labourer for around £150 to £200 per day.
+Depending on how big the area is that needs relaying, it’ll take around 1 to 2 days to complete.

-To restore the paving, firstly you to decide which areas need to be lifted and re-laid.
 For more accurate guidance, use a spirit level.
 Place the spirit level on the paving, and look beneath it (using its straight line) to establish which blocks are uneven then mark out the area with chalk.
-Next, you need to lift out the blocks within this area.
-To do this, you’ll need to remove the sand between the blocks to loosen them.

-There’s a specialist paver lifting tool available to do this, but they’re pricey (around £50-£100), but there are cheaper methods to do this.
 You can use a stone saw to cut along the joints or a strong leaf blower to remove the sand.
 For any difficult bricks, you may have to use a club hammer and chisel to break them apart.

 Paver Lifting Tool

-After you’ve removed all the bricks, before starting the re-lay, you’ll need to clean them individually.
 Use a small, firm brush and remove any excess sand.
 This will help with the re-lay process, as it’ll keep them tight together and ensure they fit back in place.

 Now you’ll need to check the sub-base and sand layers.
 Make sure there’s a hardcore layer of at least 50mm.
 If there isn’t, you may have to lift the entire driveway and start again.
-If your hardcore level if fine, just add sharp sand into the area to higher the bricks to the correct level.

 Once you’re happy that the sand is even, you can start re-laying the bricks.
 Use a small rubber mallet to tap the paving back into place.
 Then, you’ll need to go over the newly re-laid area with a compactor at least three times.